In-water recompression: Protocol

 The team should be suitably equipped with adequate thermal protection, an adequate oxygen supply, a means of delivering oxygen at or near 100% for the duration of both underwater and surface phases of the treatment, a means of voice or written communication, and a method of keeping the diver at the appropriate depth and maintaining position.
-A full-face mask or mouthpiece retaining strap is strongly recommended as there is observational evidence of these devices preventing drowning of an unconscious diver underwater. surface supplied oxygen delivered to the casualty by umbilical or airline, and voice communication are desirable options as they allow the surface team members to keep control of the breathing gas supply and allow better monitoring of the diver's condition.
+A full-face mask or mouthpiece retaining strap is strongly recommended as there is observational evidence of these devices preventing drowning of an unconscious diver underwater.
+Surface supplied oxygen delivered to the casualty by umbilical or airline, and voice communication are desirable options as they allow the surface team members to keep control of the breathing gas supply and allow better monitoring of the diver's condition.
 Positive pressure masks have been recommended for use with open circuit oxygen, as giving more secure protection of the airway, after their successful use in rescuing the trapped Tham Luang cave group while anaesthetised.

 Although the IWR tables are shorter and shallower than most hyperbaric treatment tables, a substantial supply of oxygen is required.
-The US Navy tyoe 1 IWR table requires about 160 cuft of oxygen for a diver with a surface consumption rate of 0.5 cuft per minute, and the Type 2 table would use about 180 cuft.
+The US Navy Type 1 IWR table requires about 160 cuft of oxygen for a diver with a surface consumption rate of 0.5 cuft per minute, and the Type 2 table would use about 180 cuft.
 The rate of 0.5 cuft per minute may be optimistic if the diver is stressed due to injury, discomfort, or cold, or if some models of full-face mask are used.

 Recognised IWR protocols include the "Clipperton protocol", "Australian method", and the US Navy method for in-water recompression on oxygen.